The previous page closed with

 \]

-organised as integer multiples of the fundamental.
-The \(n\)th mode has exactly
+as integer multiples of the fundamental.
+The \(n\)th mode has exactly \(n - 1\)

-not move — while the points midway between adjacent nodes oscillate with maximal
+The points midway between adjacent nodes oscillate with maximal amplitude.

 The frequency \(\omega_n = n\pi c / L\) depends on the wave speed \(c\) and the

-(smaller \(\rho_0\)).
-This is the mathematical content of how a guitarist tunes a
+That relation is the mathematical content of how a guitarist tunes a string and

-string and how a violinist fingers a note by clamping the string at a chosen point
+how a violinist fingers a note by clamping the string at a chosen point.
+Both

-— physical operations whose effect on pitch is exactly an
+are physical operations whose effect on pitch is exactly a change in the

-travelling waves moving in opposite directions.
-The product-to-sum identity gives
+two travelling waves moving in opposite directions.
+The product-to-sum identity

 \[